The Study Variety of Conformal Kinematics: Straight Lines on the Study Variety

 We see that $q$ has the four quaternion representation $q = q_0 + q_1\eps_1 + q_2\eps_2 + q_3\eps_3$ with $\Scal(q_0) = \Scal(q_1) = \Scal(q_2) = \Vect(q_3) = 0$.
 It is easy to verify that the point $[q]$ satisfies the Study conditions~\eqref{eq:9}.
 Any of the parametric equations \eqref{eq:12} is equivalent to a parametric equation of type $t + q$ via a simple parameter transformation (either $t = \cot u$, $t = u^{-1}$, or $t = \pm \coth u$).
 This is, indeed, the parametric equation for a straight line through the identity displacement.
 It is contained in $\SV$ by Dorst's construction (or by Theorem~\ref{th:study-lines} below).
 Note that the identity displacement $[1]$ is only obtained in the limit for $\vert t \vert \to \infty$.

-The main insight of this section is that all straight lines $t + q$ through the identity and contained in $\SV$ are elementary Dorst motions.
+The main insight of this section is that all straight lines $t + q$ through the identity and contained in $\SV$ are simple motions.
 We proceed by deriving the conditions on $q$ that ensure that $[t+q] \in \SV$ for any $t \in \R$ and then demonstrate that these conditions allow the decomposition $q = a \wedge b$ with vectors $a$ and~$b$.

 \begin{theorem} The straight line $t + q$ with $q = q_0 + q_1\eps_1 + q_2\eps_2 + q_3\eps_3$ is contained in the Study variety $\SV$ if and only if $[q] \in \SV$ and $q + \reverse{q} \in \R$.
 If $\Scal(q_0) = 0$, then this is equivalent to $q + \reverse{q} = 0$. \end{theorem}